-All of this will help you make a lasting impression with the interviewer so you can move to the next step in the process or receive a job offer for the position!
+All of this will help you make a lasting impression on the interviewer so you can move to the next step in the process or receive a job offer!

 Interviewers meet with a lot of candidates for each job, so practice EVERYTHING we talked about above if you want to make a good impression in the interview.